Reviewing Black Spade Acquisition (BSAQ) & Its Rivals

 |15

-As a group, “Holding & other investment offices” companies have a potential upside of 64.93%.
-Given Black Spade Acquisition’s rivals higher possible upside, analysts plainly believe Black Spade Acquisition has less favorable growth aspects than its rivals.
+As a group, “Holding & other investment offices” companies have a potential upside of 63.74%.
+Given Black Spade Acquisition’s rivals higher possible upside, analysts clearly believe Black Spade Acquisition has less favorable growth aspects than its rivals.

-Black Spade Acquisition has a beta of 0.04, indicating that its stock price is 96% less volatile than the S&P 500.
-Comparatively, Black Spade Acquisition’s rivals have a beta of 0.03, indicating that their average stock price is 97% less volatile than the S&P 500.

 About Black Spade Acquisition

-Black Spade Acquisition Co focuses on effecting a merger, share exchange, asset acquisition, share purchase, reorganization, or other business combination with one or more businesses.
-It intends to complete a business combination with companies in the entertainment industry worldwide.
+Black Spade Acquisition Co does not have significant operations.
+It focuses on effecting a merger, capital share exchange, asset acquisition, share purchase, reorganization, or similar business combination with one or more businesses in the entertainment industry.
 The company was incorporated in 2021 and is based in Central, Hong Kong.

 Receive News & Ratings for Black Spade Acquisition Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Black Spade Acquisition and related companies with MarketBeat.com's FREE daily email newsletter.